nuxt/docs/api/pages-data.md

 Nuxt.js supercharges the pages component by overwriting the [Vue.js data](https://vuejs.org/v2/api/#data) option.
 This way, the page component can make asynchronous operations before returning the component real data.

-The `data` option is called every time before loading the component.
-It is called from the server-side or before navigating to the corresponding route.
+<div class="Alert Alert--blue">The `data` option is called every time before loading the component.
+It is called from the server-side or before navigating to the corresponding route.</div>

 ## data(context)